jimgarr/lab3/LabReport2.md

     assertArrayEquals(new int[]{3,2,1}, ArrayExamples.reversed(testArray));
   }
 ```

-Below is an example of a test of reversed that doesn't use a failure inducing input.
+Below is an example of a test of reversed that doesn't use a failure inducing input. the test named testReversed uses an empty int array.
 ```
 @Test
   public void testReversed() {